MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/deactivate-app.md

 > - Deactivated apps are still visible to other users from the **Apps** area of Power Apps.
 > - While a model-driven app is in a deactivated state, it can't be played or shared.

-You can activate a deactivated app by selecting the app and then selecting **Activate**.<!--note from editor: You would use the comma if the verbs were imperative.-->
+You can activate a deactivated app by selecting the app and then selecting **Activate**.

 ### See also